Choosing the Best Polarised Sunglasses for Fishing

 Green Mirror: Designed with the saltwater flats in mind but equally at home in the UK.

-In addition always attach your glasses to a retaining cord, some even float, so this essential piece of angling equipment doesn’t get lost if knocked or blown off.
+In addition, always attach your glasses to a retaining cord, some even float, so this essential piece of angling equipment doesn’t get lost if knocked or blown off.

-Guide by Sportfish expert Campbell Thomson
+Guide by Sportfish expert, the late Campbell Thomson